amark27/Summarizer/README.md

 # Summarizer
 Convert a block of text into a quick summary!
-(Work in Progress)
 <br>
 Does an extractive summary of text using latent semantic analysis (LSA).